Neuramersdorf Estate, 1928-1930. Architects: Oscar Delisle, Bernard Ingwersen, Richard Berndl. Photo: Daniela Christmann

 Anzinger Straße, Rosenheimer Straße, Wollanistraße, Karl-Preis-Platz, Munich, Germany

-Neuramersdorf housing estate in Berg am Laim, Munich, was erected between 1928 and 1930 according to plans by architects Oscar Delisle, Berhard Ingwersen and Richard Berndl.
+The Neuramersdorf housing estate in Berg am Laim, Munich, was designed by architects Oscar Delisle, Berhard Ingwersen, and Richard Berndl and completed between 1928 and 1930.

-It was the largest of a total of five large housing estates built in Munich in the 1920s.
+It was the largest of a total of five large housing estates built in Munich during the 1920s.

 Karl Preis